droonga/droonga.org/reference/plugin/adapter/index.md

 ## Abstract {#abstract}

-On the adaption phase, plugins can modify both incoming messages (from the Protocol Adapter to the Droonga Engine, in other words, they are "request"s) and outgoing messages (from the Droonga Engine to the Protocol Adapter, in other words, they are "response"s).
+Each Droonga Engine plugin can have its *adapter*.
+On the adaption phase, adapters can modify both incoming messages (from the Protocol Adapter to the Droonga Engine, in other words, they are "request"s) and outgoing messages (from the Droonga Engine to the Protocol Adapter, in other words, they are "response"s).

-## How to define a behavior on the adaption phase? {#howto-define}
+## How to define an adapter? {#howto-define}

-For example, here is a sample plugin named "foo":
+For example, here is a sample plugin named "foo" with an adapter:

 ~~~ruby
 require "droonga/plugin"